-- Implement and enforce laws and regulations and encourage voluntary codes of conduct that ensure that international labour standards, such as International Labour Organization

-Convention No. 100 on equal pay and workers' rights, apply equally to female and male workers (Beijing Platform for Action, para 178(a)); - Increase efforts to close the gap between women's and men's pay, take steps to implement the principle of equal remuneration for equal work of equal value by strengthening legislation, including compliance with international labour laws and standards, and encourage job evaluation schemes with gender-neutral criteria (Beijing Platform for Action, para 178(k)); - Develop and use analytical tools to compare wages in female and male-dominated occupations, including measures and tools to better reflect the real value of the skills, knowledge and experience of women developed through waged and unwaged work, as well as the full range of the requirements and conditions of waged work, with the aim of achieving equal pay for work of equal value, with a particular focus on minimum wages and low-wage industries.
-Gendersensitive monitoring is crucial in enforcing the principle of equal pay for work of equal value.
-Comprehensive policy-making in this field should include: (i) use of analytical tools; (ii) effective legislation; (iii) transparency of women's and men's wages; (iv) changing the genderbased division of labour and the stereotyped choices of men and women; and (v) effective guidance for employers (CSW agreed conclusions 1997/3, para 13);

-- Initiate positive steps to promote equal pay for equal work or work of equal value and to diminish differentials in incomes between women and men (A/RES/S-23/3, para 82(h)); - Eliminate pay differences based on gender through a multifaceted approach addressing underlying factors, including sectoral and occupational segregation, education and training, job classification and payment systems (CSW resolution 49/8, para 11).
+- Implementing and enforcing laws and regulations and encouraging voluntary codes of conduct that ensure that international labour standards, such as ILO Convention No. 100 on equal pay and workers' rights, apply equally to female and male workers (Beijing Platform for Action, para.
+178 (a)); - Increasing efforts to close the gap between women's and men's pay, taking steps to implement the principle of equal remuneration for equal work of equal value by strengthening legislation, including compliance with international labour laws and standards, and encouraging job evaluation schemes with gender-neutral criteria (ibid., para.
+178 (k)); - Developing and using analytical tools to compare wages in female and male-dominated occupations, including measures and tools to better reflect the real value of the skills, knowledge and experience of women developed through waged and unwaged work, and the full range of the requirements and conditions of waged work, with the aim of achieving equal pay for work of equal value, with a particular focus on minimum wages and low-wage industries.
+Gender-sensitive monitoring is crucial in enforcing the principle of equal pay for work of equal value.
+Comprehensive policymaking in this field should include: (a) the use of analytical tools; (b) effective legislation; (c) transparency of women's and men's wages; (d) changing the gender-based division of labour and the stereotyped choices of men and women; and (e) effective guidance for employers (1997 agreed conclusions of the Commission, para.
+13); - Initiating positive steps to promote equal pay for equal work or work of equal value and to diminish differentials in incomes between women and men (General Assembly resolution S-23/3, para.
+82 (h)); - Eliminating pay differences based on gender through a multifaceted approach addressing underlying factors, including sectoral and occupational segregation, education and training, job classification and payment systems (Commission resolution 49/8, para.
+11).

-C. Access to information and communication technologies (ICT)
+C. Access to information and communication technologies